htmfilho/htmfilho.github.io/about.md

 1. **resilience** - I don't quit, I have no fear, I do not hesitate.
 My Ph.D was one of the hardest think I ever did.
 Everything else seems easy to deal with, which explains my permanent state of optimism.
-2. **love of reading and writing** - I've read and wrote so much that I feel imense pleasure during my reading and writing sessions.
-By the way, I strongly disagree with a statement in the agile manifesto that says:
-   "_Working software over comprehensive documentation_".
+2. **reading and writing** - I've read and wrote so much that I feel imense pleasure during my reading and writing sessions.
+By the way, I strongly disagree with a statement in the agile manifesto that says: "_Working software over comprehensive documentation_".
 You don't use any library without documentation, do you?
 3. **problem solving oriented** - problems are what keep me motivated.
 When solutions come, and they always come, I fullfil my need of being usefull for others.
 Part of the solution for every problem is to contagiate our pears